bentonow/bento-ruby-sdk/README.md

 # config/initializers/bento.rb

 Bento.configure do |config|
+  # This is your site's UUID.
+This scopes all requests.
+  # Consider creating a new site for each environment (development and production) in your Bento account.
   config.site_uuid = 'your-site-uuid'
+  # This is your (or another user in your team's) API keys.
+  # IMPORTANT: Never store these in your source code as they give full access to your Bento account.
   config.publishable_key = ENV['BENTO_PUBLISHABLE_KEY']
   config.secret_key = ENV['BENTO_SECRET_KEY']
 end
 ```

 ## Modules

+This Ruby SDK does not contain all available API methods.
+Please refer to the [Bento API docs](https://docs.bentonow.com/) for all available methods.
+This remains an opinionated SDK based on the top use cases we've found at Bento for Ruby on Rails apps.

 ### Subscribers